1. Organizing Committee (OC)

 21.7 On taking of a corner or free kick, no opposing team player is to be less than 6 meters from the ball until it is put back into play;

 21.8 On the taking of a goal kick, all opposing team players must remain outside the penalty area and not less than 6 meters from the ball until is put back into play, i.e.: when kicked directly out of the penalty area.
-Referee must make sure required distance is respected at all times.
+Referee must make sure required distance is always respected.

 21.9 Fouls: FIFA rules will prevail for all direct or indirect kicks: